Integration with calendars and email

 2. Specify the domain name (FQDN) or IP address of the machine where TrueConf Calendar Connector is installed.
 To set up correct integration, you need to make sure that both servers can communicate with each other.
 The domain name (FQDN) or IP address of your video conferencing server instance must also be configured on the side of TrueConf Calendar Connector.

-3. Specify the TCP port for connection with TrueConf Calendar Connector (4315 is used by default).
+3. Specify the TCP port used for communication with TrueConf Calendar Connector (default is 4315).

-4. Click the Apply button to activate the integration and view the connection status.
+4. Press the Apply button to activate the integration and view the connection status.

-To make sure that everything works correctly, you need to activate TrueConf Calendar Connector and configure integration on the side of this solution as it is described in the documentation.
+To ensure proper functioning, you need to activate TrueConf Calendar Connector and configure integration on its side as outlined in its documentation.

 The Email plugins extension allows you to: